 Working Towards a Better Tomorrow

-Clover A. Perez is the Founder and Executive Director of A Beautiful HEART Ministries.
-At ABHM our work is grounded by four pillars, sustainability, wellness, empowerment and policies.
-As we continue to increase our footprint, we find that it's necessary to operate on a broad portfolio.
-Conversely, our four pillars are the bedrock of the work that we do in any area, and is imbued throughout our mission, which is to improve the quality of life for formerly incarcerated women and girls by providing resources, educational tools, trauma care, spiritual empowerment, entrepreneurship, safe housing, workshops and seminars to facilitate change, restore healing and reduce recidivism.
+At A Beautiful HEART Ministries (ABHM) our work is grounded by four pillars: economic advancement, education, empowerment and wellness.
+Our four pillars are the bedrock of the work we do in any area, and is imbued throughout our mission, which is to improve the quality of life for formerly incarcerated women and girls by providing resources, educational tools, trauma informed care, spiritual empowerment, entrepreneurship, safe-housing, workshops and seminars to facilitate change, restore healing and reduce recidivism.

 Consequently, even though the United States of America only consists of 5% of the world's population, it still leads the world with the largest prison population.
-As a result mass incarceration is a major epidemic, with crushing consequences.
-Women and girls are being warehoused in prisons, destroying families, and costing taxpayers billions of dollars each year.
-It is a sobering situation considering they are released from prison without getting any form of rehabilitation to address the underlying issues that caused their offense.
-The statistics are well known, but the true faces of women and girls imprisoned, and the injustice they encounter in the U.S. Judicial system is less publicized.
+As a result, mass incarceration is a major epidemic, with crushing consequences.
+Women and girls are being warehoused in prison, causing thousands of families to be destroyed, and also costing taxpayers billions of dollars each year.
+It is a sobering situation considering that when these women are released from prison, they do not received any form of rehabilitation to address the underlying issues that led to their offense.
+The statistics are well known, but the true faces of women and girls imprisoned, and the injustice they encounter in the U.S judicial system are less publicized.